 I guess I didn’t make for a very good cookie smuggler.

 Before entering the concrete cells again, the officers below removed my cuffs.
 My wrists were bruised from holding and hiding the cookie, but it was worth it.
 The cell was cold, the sliding metal bars closing me in with new faces.
-We were out of toilet paper and the water fountain didn’t work.
+We were out of toilet paper and the water fountain didn’t work, like normal.
 These girls had arrived after lunch because of a scheduling error.
 They hadn’t eaten all day and were picking through what was left behind by the girls with whom I arrived.

 A sprite-sized young girl with two black eyes and bruises everywhere sat down next to me.
 I didn’t know her yet, but later she would live in the same dorm.
 She’d be there a month, depending on state-appointed legal assistance, before the court decided that locking her boyfriend out of his house in the rain wasn’t abuse.
 It was self-defense.
 The judge only fined her for the window her boyfriend broke while trying to get back inside.
 By then, she had lost her job for being gone so long and so suddenly– but she loved him still.
 Bruises fade like memories, you see.
 I would’ve warned her, but back in that moment, I didn’t know her at all.